China berates visiting New Zealand defense minister over South China Sea stance

 "As a small maritime trading nation, international law and, in particular, the United Nations Convention on the Law of the Sea, is important for New Zealand.
 We support the arbitral process and believe that countries have the right to seek that international resolution," he said.

-This isn't the first time China has clashed with New Zealand over the dispute.
+This is not the first time China has clashed with New Zealand over the dispute.

 In February, New Zealand urged Chinese restraint after Beijing's apparent deployment of an advanced missile system on a South China Sea island, while Beijing said New Zealand's proposal was "unconstructive".